magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 ```
 {: .copy-code}

-By default, sample project is configured to use APIs of the ThingsBoard Community Edition.
+By default, sample project is configured to use APIs of the IoT Hub Community Edition.
 This makes your rule nodes compatible with both Community and Professional editions of the platform.

-In case you would like to use some of the exclusive Professional Edition APIs (like working with Entity Groups, etc),
+In case you would like to use some of the exclusive IoT Hub APIs (like working with Entity Groups, etc),
 you should change the "thingsboard.version" parameter in thingsboard.yml:

 ```bash